 No, they're not wrong at all.
 Low fat dairy and whole grains are very healthy for you compared to the average North American diet.
 Most people are using the average North American diet as the baseline to which they compare everything.
 However, if you use the hunter-gatherer diet as the baseline, you will see that the foods in these food groups are less healthy compared to the hunter-gatherer diet.
 That's the only message I am trying to get across here.
 Start to consider the hunter-gatherer diet as the baseline diet for human health and then consider adding some other foods to it that won't significantly decrease the nutrition value of your diet.
 Stop focusing on reducing this or that on the "broken beyond repair" Modern diet, and start to focus on adding some things to the Ancient Paleolithic diet as they make sense, and develop a Modern Paleolithic diet which suits you.

-That said, if you start with a pure hunter gatherer diet, and add in some skim milk and whole grains later on, you will end up with a healthy diet as well.
+That said, if you start with a pure hunter gatherer diet, and add in some skim milk and whole grains later on, you will end up with an extremely healthy diet as well.
 Low fat cottage cheese and ricotta cheese are also quite nutrient rich.
 These should be treated as "additions" though, and tested individually once a paleo baseline has been established.

-That said, if you start with a pure hunter gatherer diet, and add in some skim milk and whole grains later on, you will end up with a healthy diet as well.
+That said, if you start with a pure hunter gatherer diet, and add in some skim milk and whole grains later on, you will end up with an extremely healthy diet as well.
 Low fat cottage cheese and ricotta cheese are also quite nutrient rich.
 These should be treated as "additions" though, and tested individually once a paleo baseline has been established.

 What about organic?